brunenberg/brunenberg-portfolio-source/content/skills.md

 **Feedback Utilization:** Embraces constructive feedback, using it as a source for personal growth and enhanced performance.

+**Effective Communication:** Demonstrates the ability to convey information clearly and concisely, both verbally and in writing.
+Listens actively to understand others' viewpoints.

 **Decision Making:** Exercises sound judgement in decision-making, carefully considering various factors to make informed choices.

 **Practical Problem-Solving:** Possesses a strong sense of practicality and common sense, enabling effective problem-solving and task management.